Ircama/construct-gallery/README.md

 [![PyPI download month](https://img.shields.io/pypi/dm/construct-gallery.svg)](https://pypi.python.org/pypi/construct-gallery/)
 [![GitHub license](https://img.shields.io/badge/license-CC--BY--NC--SA--4.0-blue)](https://raw.githubusercontent.com/ircama/construct-gallery/master/LICENSE)

-__wxPython Editor and Widgets extending the functionalities of *construct-editor*__
+__Development and testing tool for construct, including widgets that extend the functionalities of *construct-editor*__

-*construct-gallery* is a GUI to interactively test [construct](https://construct.readthedocs.io/en/latest/) data structures, parsing and building sample data which can be catalogued in an editable gallery and also stored in Pickle archives for later re-execution.
+*construct-gallery* is a GUI to interactively develop and test [construct](https://construct.readthedocs.io/en/latest/) data structures, parsing and building sample data which can be catalogued in an editable gallery and also stored in Pickle archives for later re-execution.
 It also offer widgets that can be integrated in other programs.

 The *construct* format shall be developed in a separate Python program through any IDE or editor.
 While editing and after loading the program to *construct-gallery*, it can be checked and also dyanmically reloaded if modified meawhile.